brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 - pandas
 - etc

-If your devices uses TCP\IP to send data, you need to run docker container with :code:`--network host`.
+If your devices uses TCP/IP to send data, you need to run docker container with :code:`--network host`.
 For serial port connection you need to pass serial port to docker using :code:`--device %your port here%`

 .. compound::